top of page

 Quick Facts

-• We answer 8000+ calls annually from citizens of Calgary regarding wildlife-related issues
+-We answer 8000+ calls annually from Albertans regarding wildlife-related issues

-• We are one of only 6 wildlife rehabilitation centers in Alberta and the Southern most encompassing wildlife center in Alberta
+-We are one of only 6 wildlife rehabilitation centres in Alberta and the Southern most encompassing wildlife centre in Alberta

 In the spirit of respect, reciprocity and truth, we honour and acknowledge Moh’kinsstis, and the traditional Treaty 7 territory and oral practices of the Blackfoot confederacy: Siksika, Kainai, Piikani, as well as the Îyâxe Nakoda and Tsuut’ina nations.
 We acknowledge that this territory is home to the Métis Nation of Alberta, Region 3 within the historical Northwest Métis homeland.
 Finally, we acknowledge all Nations – Indigenous and non – who live, work and play on this land, and who honour and celebrate this territory.